Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 If teams are routinely circulating full scans of identity documents as attachments, then saving them in mailboxes, forwarding them to colleagues, or leaving them in case folders long after verification is complete, they may be creating a larger privacy and cybersecurity exposure than the regime actually requires.

-AUSTRAC also says customer due diligence records must be kept for seven years after an occasional transaction is complete or a business relationship ends, and sensitive records should be stored securely with access limited to authorised staff.
+AUSTRAC also says customer due diligence records must be kept for seven years after an occasional transaction is complete or a business relationship ends, and sensitive records should be stored securely with access limited to authorised staff, consistent with APP 11 security obligations.

 What Better Practice Looks Like Before July 2026